What is a PTD (protected trust deed)?

 Your Trustee will have legal powers to look back at transactions that you have entered in the years before the bankruptcy, to make sure that you have not given assets away or to see if you paid one debt in preference to another.
 We might be able to get the asset or payment back.

-Before deciding which procedure is right for you, check your contact of employment.
+Before deciding which procedure is right for you, check your contract of employment.
 Signing a trust deed may have an impact on your job and your ability to contribute.

 The benefit of the process is that you will be discharged from your debts at the end.
 That means that the creditors cannot ask you for money towards the debts that were included in your trust deed and you stop paying your contribution.